How to Open an Art Gallery

 - A consistent vision of your brand

-- Like any small business start-up, develop a business plan
+- Like any small business start-up, you'll need a business plan

-- The gallery site in a prime location
+- A gallery site in a prime location

 - Enough capital to cover a few months operating costs

 As with starting up any small business, you must know your market first.
 Many art gallery owners began first with a list of potential clients.
 Knowing a handful of people you can sell artwork to will help you get your business off the ground.

 As you develop good relationships with your collectors, they will then introduce you to their friends and associates and this will help to establish your art gallery.
 As word-of-mouth grows, so will your business.

 If your gallery is not a commercial one, but rather an experimental showcase, you will need to have alternative sources of funding, such as art grants.
 Other skills include learning about artwork dimension.